Content can be divided by colour, as shown before. But it can also be useful to separate visual elements using a technique known as balancing.

 Balance by colour is a lot more difficult to achieve and requires some knowledge of colour.

-Certain colours go well together, and for that reason they make a good balance.
-Conversely, some colours do not go well together, however, they can still keep the balance.
+Certain colours go well together (complimentary colours), and for that reason they make a good balance.
+Conversely, some colours oppose each other, however, they can still keep the balance (contrasting colours).
 An example is red and black.
 One colour being light and the other being dark:

 Notice that the black section is smaller, which is using asymmetric balancing.
 With this example attention is first drawn to the bright colour, i.e. red.
 The black section is balanced with the red by contrasting with it.